phun0020/home_inspection/README.txt

 5. example http://127.0.0.1:8000/inspection/, http://127.0.0.1:8000/admin/

 FOLDER TREE
-+.vscode      // FOLDER DESCRIPTION - ? //
++ .vscode    // FOLDER DESCRIPTION - ? //
+    - launch.json :    // FILE DESCRIPTION - ? //
-+IAWD      // FOLDER DESCRIPTION - ? //
+    - settings.json :    // FILE DESCRIPTION - ? //
-+home_inspection : app for inspection
++ home_inspection : app for inspection
-	+pycache : auto generate when run
+    +pycache : auto generated
-	+migrations : auto generate      // @TAM: AUTO GENERATE WHAT?
-FIELD INFORMAITON? // +static : contains js, css, images for app
+    +migrations : auto generated
+    +static : contains js, css, images for app +templates
-	+templates
+        - index.html : homepage content    // TO MOVE INTO INSPECTION DIRECTORY
+	+ inspection
+	    - about.html : about content
+	    - articles.html : technical articles content
-	   -base.html : layout for everypage such as header, footer -component.html : content for component page
+	    - base.html : repeating layout on everypage
+            -component.html : content for component page
-	   -index.html : content for homepage
+	    - contact.html : contact content
+	    - dashboard : user dashboard to start report, review reports, edit profile, logout
+	    - inspector_rooms.html : inspector report room selection //CAN IT BE ALTERED TO TO BE USED FOR ALL TYPES OF REPORTS?
+	    - inspector_start.html : inspector start new report //CAN IT BE ALTERED TO TO BE USED FOR ALL TYPES OF REPORTS?
+	    - login.html : user login page, registration redirect
+	    - profile.html : edit profile page
+	    - register.html : new user registration
             -room.html : content for room
+	    - terms.html : terms and conditions content
+	    - user_reports.html : standalone user reports page
     +uploads : images that user upload should goes here      // TO DO //
     -__init.py : load needed packages, empty right now

- (?)-admin.py : if create a new model, goes here and add name of that model to array so you can see it in admin page
+    - admin.py : if create a new model, goes here and add name of that model to array so you can see it in admin page
- (?)-apps.py : haven't touch
+    - apps.py : haven't touch
- (?)-test.py : your test cases go here

-	-forms.py : group DB values to create form models
+    - forms.py : group DB values to create form models
-	-models.py : DB data blueprint
+    - models.py : DB data blueprint
 	NOTE: if you change the structure of any model, need to open new command line & run 'python manage.py makemigrations home_inspection' & 'python manage.py migrate'
+    - service.py :    // FILE DESCRIPTION - ? //
-	-urls.py : define url query patterns, ???? connect with urls.py in parent folder    ????
+    - urls.py : define url query patterns
-	-views.py : retrieve data from database and send it to your templates (eg controller) -changelog.txt :      // FILE DESCRIPTION - ? //
+    - views.py : retrieve data from database and send it to your templates (eg controller)
--db.sqlite3 : app database
--manage.py :      // FILE DESCRIPTION - ? //
++ IAWD    // FOLDER DESCRIPTION - ? //
--README.txt
+- changelog.txt : track changes // TO UPDATE
+- db.sqlite3 : app database
+- manage.py : django management system
+- README.txt